sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Procedural-Abstraction/topic-sqrt2-1-what-is-procedural-abstraction.rst

        ``double`` which is perfectly fine.

-But what does it mean to call a method?
-One way to think of a method is as a little machine that does something.
-Like many machines, it takes some inputs which effect what it does.
-Consider a toaster.
-You put bread in the toaster and turn it on and a little while later you get a piece of toast.
-Toasters don’t make toast without bread and they can make toast out of any kind of bread that fits in the toaster.

-The ``doubled`` method above is somewhat like a toaster.
-You put in one ``int`` and you get back a different ``int``.
-If you put in ``2`` you get ``4`` but if you put in ``3`` you get ``6``, just like if you put a piece of whole wheat bread in a toaster you get whole wheat toast and if you put in sourdough you get sourdough toast.

-One important difference, however, is that in the physical world machines can really only *transform* their inputs—after you make toast you don’t have the original bread.
-Methods that compute values typically don’t have any effect on their inputs: the 2 is not changed into a 4; a new ``int`` with the value 4 is created when the method is called.

-Maybe a better analogy from the physical world would be something like a photocopier.
-If you ignore (abstract away!) the fact that photo copier has a reservoir of paper and toner, you can think of it like a method that takes something you want to copy as its input and produces a copy as its output.
-A method in a computer is kind of like a photocopier in that it has a reservoir of bits of computer memory that it can draw on to create new values whenever they are needed.
+|CodingEx| **Coding Exercise**

+.. activecode:: doubled
+   :language: java

    To actually be able to call a method, we need to put it in a class.
 Until now the only method we’ve written is ``main`` which is called for you when you run your program.
-To use a method like ``doubled`` we need to put it in a class like
-this:

-|CodingEx| **Coding Exercise**

-.. activecode:: DoubledMethod
-   :language: java

-   This class has both a ``main`` method and a ``doubled`` method.
-We’ll talk more later about what the ``public`` added before the ``int`` in the definiont of ``doubled`` is for but for now most methods you write will be ``public``.
+   This class has two methods, ``main`` and ``doubled``.
+We’ll talk more later about what the ``public`` added before the ``int`` in the definition of ``doubled`` is for but for now just know that most methods you write will be ``public``.

    Run this program and look at the output.
 Notice how there is no sign in the output of the call to ``doubled(4)``.
 Can you change the program to have it print out the result of that call?

    ~~~~
    public class Doubler {